We are told that Frank and Alice Longbottom do not recognize their son.

 Neville doesn’t volunteer much information about himself.
 In fact, he volunteered less and less information as the series progressed.
 But the boy is wizarding-raised, with a large family from older, and possibly more well-informed generations than Ron Weasley’s parents’, and he has a grandmother who rants at the drop of a hat.
 He probably knew one hell of a lot, and could fill in quite a few blanks if anyone would bother to ask him.

 If the pattern we had already been given was holding, he probably doesn’t even realize the significance of what he knows.
 But he does know it.
-And he knows he knows it and breaking memory charms isn’t required to get him to tell you about it.
+And he knows that he knows it and breaking memory charms isn’t required to get him to tell you about it.
 All that’s needed is to ask the right question.

 And maybe someone ought to ask his Gran a few questions as well.